Ahmadjajja/Ahmadjajja/README.md

 - 🌱 I’m currently expanding my knowledge in MERN Stack.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
-- 🥅 2022 Goals: Contribute more to Open Source projects.
+- 🥅 2022 Goals: Contribute more to Open Source projects on React.